All Episodes

 And so that's really from the very beginning, I sort of recognize that's what Trump did.

-And I said that kind of the model, uh because what we got before that, and really what we've gotten since then, it's not, it's not actually good for the Republican base and constituency.
+And I said, that kind of the model, because what we got before that and really what we've gotten since then, it's not actually good for the Republican base and constituency.

-And I know a lot of people on the left, it's like a mirror image with progressives and you know, and Bernie Sanders, Bernie Sanders and AOC rallying against we're gonna have a democratic revolution in the Democratic Party, and then they get in, they become Democratic Party acts who spend all their time on Trump in a way that you know any standard democratic politician could.
+And I know a lot of people on the left, it's like a mirror image with progressives and, you know, Bernie Sanders and AOC rallying against we're going to have a Democratic revolution in the Democratic Party.

-Let me ask you uh a couple of issues about, you know, I feel like I have a good uh sense for your worldview.
+Let me ask you a couple of issues about, you know, I feel like I have a good sense for your worldview.

-I have uh I think a pretty good idea generally of where you're gonna come down on an issue.
+I have, I think, a pretty good idea generally of where you're going to come down on an issue.

 Things that you say rarely surprise me because I think they come from a coherent worldview that I understand.